 An alarm occurs if an enabled alarm condition is present for longer than the minimum duration of one minute.
-The one-minute minimum duration prevents alarms from occurring when the temperature rises or drops for just a few seconds.
+The one-minute minimum duration prevents alarms from occurring when the temperature or THI rises or drops for just a few seconds.
 The exception to the one minute minimum is actuator jam alarms.
 Actuator jam alarms activate 20 seconds after the alarm is detected.

 When an alarm occurs, the alarm relay triggers (switches) and a message flashes on the screen.
-For more information, read Acknowledging alarms on page 66.
+For more information, read Acknowledging alarms on page 72.

-The actuator jam alarm has no settings, which you can enable or disable it.
-Temperature alarms are described below.
+The actuator jam alarm has no settings, but you can enable or disable it.

-Temperature alarms
+Temperature example